Gutter-Guys/Gutter_Rat/GR9/README.md

     - Stock Motors  (Some testing required)
     - Stock controller board (Please note the Klipper Configs will need to be tweaked to work on a stock board)
     - Stock pulleys
-    - X Extrusion (Cut down slightly to fit) *note: you can buy and cut a new one*
+    - X Extrusion (Cut down slightly to fit, 400mm mininum, 420mm maximum) *note: you can buy and cut a new one*

 ### GR9 Modified
 - Order: